sdss/sdssdb/docs/sphinx/intro.rst

     * *apogee_drpdb*: schema with the results of the MWM DRP
     * *boss_drp*: schema with the results of the BHM DRP
     * *vizdb*: primary schema for the data visualization webapp
+    * *astradb*: primary schema for the Astra pipeline
 * **archive**: the SDSS science archive database.
     * *sas*: schema for SAS.
 * **lvmdb**: the LVM database